tv2-oss/bifrost-gateway-controller/doc/extended-configuration-w-policy-attachments.md

 - Support precedence of settings as described in [GEP-713](https://gateway-api.sigs.k8s.io/geps/gep-713/#hierarchy).

-- Cover situations when an infrastructure contain more than one `GatewayClass`.
+- Cover situations when an infrastructure contains more than one `GatewayClass`.

-The illustration below show the three categories of settings we envision in the role-based model with yellow boxes being *policies* attached to blue boxed with 'traditional' gateway API resources.
+The illustration below shows the three categories of settings we envision in the role-based model with yellow boxes being *policies* attached to blue boxed with 'traditional' gateway API resources.
 The three groups are: